Comprehensive Monitoring of Air Pollution Hotspots Using Sparse Sensor Networks: Introduction

-\textbf{Summary of Contributions:} In this paper, we investigated the spatial coverage of the public sensor network in New Delhi to assess if the current resolution is sufficient for monitoring air pollution hotspots.
-For this, we augmented New Delhi's public network by deploying and maintaining our own network of low-cost air quality sensors from May 1, 2018 to November 1, 2020.
-Our deployment, in collaboration with Kaiterra \cite{kaiterra}, incurred a total cost of 8000 USD for 28 sensors, only 0.2\% of the estimated cost of using high-end reference monitors.
-The definitions of air pollution hotspots formalized in prior literature \cite{APH_paper} were applied to the data collected by the augmented network.
-Using this method, we found the existence of additional hotspots that were not detected by the public network, which we call \textbf{hidden hotspots} (see Figure \ref{fig:monitor-locations}).
-Given that the public sensor network size is likely to remain constant in the future, we developed an algorithmic solution for detecting hotspots from spatio-temporal sensor data.
-As opposed to prior work on leveraging multiple urban data sources \cite{zheng2013uair,ge2021multi,zareba2023big,hofman2021spatiotemporal}, our algorithm is composed of the spatial interpolation approach of Kriging (Gaussian process regression) to estimate the pollution field followed by sampling the study space and applying identification filters based on different definitions of hotspots.
-Since many such data sources like emissions inventory or historical wind data for New Delhi are unavailable or unreliable, our choice leads to increased robustness and generalization with minimal dependence on additional data collection infrastructure that might not be present in many cities.
-Our approach is also more interpretable than the competing approaches.
-We show that our approach can detect hidden hotspots effectively with \textbf{95\% precision} and \textbf{88\% recall}.
-Our algorithm also increases the robustness of sensor networks on the task of detecting hotspots under the conditions of random sensor failure.
-Given that most sensors require downtime for maintenance, sensor inactivity for short intervals of time is a reasonable threat model for our setting.
-Our algorithm achieves \textbf{98\% precision} and \textbf{95\% recall} even under the conditions of 50\% random sensor failure.
-Using the projections of our algorithm, we identified the important hotspots of New Delhi, presented in Figure \ref{fig:hotspot_spread}.
-Combining our predicted map of hotspots with population density (Figure \ref{fig:population}), we calculated the population-hotspot exposure map (shown in Figure \ref{fig:exposure_map}).
-By our estimates, during our study duration, \textbf{a significant fraction of New Delhi's population of approximately 23 million people residing in our study area was exposed to pollution hotspots for at least half of the study duration}.
-The areas of greatest importance in the city include North-East Delhi district (Karawal Nagar Tehshil), East Delhi (Geeta Colony and Lakshmi Nagar), West Delhi (Punjabi Bagh Tehshil), North West Delhi (Rohini Tehshils), including affluent residential areas in Old Delhi (Model Town).
+\textbf{Summary of Contributions:} In this paper, we show that the spatial coverage of the public sensor network in New Delhi is insufficient for monitoring air pollution hotspots, and present complementary predictive and mechanistic modeling techniques to enable comprehensive monitoring of such hotspots.
+We augmented New Delhi's public network by deploying and maintaining our own network of low-cost air quality sensors from May 1, 2018 to November 1, 2020.
+Our deployment, in collaboration with Kaiterra \citep{kaiterra}, incurred a total cost of 8000 USD for 28 sensors, only 0.2\% of the estimated cost of using high-end reference monitors.
+Applying the definitions of air pollution hotspots formalized in prior literature \citep{APH_paper} to the sensor measurements, we show the existence of additional hotspots that were not detected by the public network, which we call \textit{hidden hotspots}.
+Given that the public sensor network size is likely to remain constant in the future, we developed predictive models based on Space-Time Kriging to uncover hidden hotspots effectively with \textbf{95\% precision} and \textbf{88\% recall}.
+Our choice of predictive model leads to increased robustness and generalization with minimal dependence on additional data collection infrastructure that might not be present in many cities, as compared to approaches that depend on multi-dimensional urban features.
+Further, using the projections from our predictive models, we compile a set of policy recommendations for public authorities.
+To deeply understand the mechanism of hotspot formation and identify the emission sources that are largely responsible for hotspots in New Delhi, we developed a city-scale Gaussian-Plume Dispersion model based on an approximate 0.01$^o$x0.01$^o$ emissions inventory that was collated using alternative online data sources.
+Our mechanistic model is implemented as matrix convolution operations, leveraging GPUs for accelerated computations.
+Using our mechanistic model, we are able to explain \textbf{65\%} of transient hotspots observed in sensor measurements.
+This dual predictive-mechanistic modeling approach enables comprehensive monitoring of air pollution hotspots in the city despite the sparsity of public sensor networks.